christinahbr/clinical-decisionmaking/README.md

-# Information Sources and Adoption of Emerging Care Practices Among Emergency Clinicians During the COVID-19 Pandemic
+# Survey Analysis Code: Information Sources and Adoption of Care Practices During COVID-19

+## Overview

+During the early COVID-19 pandemic, emergency clinicians had to make high-stakes care decisions with limited and rapidly changing evidence.
+This project examines where clinicians turned for information during that period and how different information sources were associated with the adoption of emerging care practices.
+The analysis focuses on how clinicians’ information environments shaped adoption of practices before strong clinical evidence was available.

 This repository contains the analysis code for a national survey study examining how emergency department (ED) clinicians used information sources early in the COVID-19 pandemic, and how those sources were associated with adoption of emerging clinical practices.
 The goal of this repository is to support transparency, reproducibility, and reuse of the analytic approach.

-## Study Overview
+## Study goals

 Early in the COVID-19 pandemic, doctors and nurses had to make care decisions under extreme uncertainty.
 Guidance changed rapidly, and strong clinical evidence was often unavailable.